aghast/lbac-python/ch04/more-expressions.md

 Believe it or not, having dedicated opcodes to support things like multiplication is a relatively recent thing.
-In the 1990's, the SPARC processor (from Sun microsystems) was shipped with no multiply or divide in hardware.
+In the 1990's, the SPARC processor (from Sun Microsystems) was shipped with no multiply or divide instruction in hardware.
 Instead, the reference manual included software routines that could be used to perform arbitrary integer multiply and divide operations using *multiply step* and *divide step* operations built into the CPU.

-Below is the shortest such routine, for unsigned integer multiplication (32x32 bits into 64 bits of output).
+Below is the shortest such routine, for unsigned integer multiplication (multiply two 32-bit numbers into a 64-bit result).
 Two things you need to know about the SPARC to have any hope of understanding this code are (1) the SPARC executes one additional operation during the "branch delay" while the processor is waiting for a branch target to be fetched, so the next op after a branch or return statement will be executed always; and (2) the SPARC processors had a model of three groups of registers that would be shifted slightly on each subroutine call, so that the %o registers mentioned below are all visible to the caller on return.:

 ```gas
 /*